-New variant COVID-19 strains identified from the United Kingdom (B.1.1.7), South Africa (B.1.351), Brazil (P.1) and India (B.1.617) have been classified as Variants of Concern because they appear to spread more easily than other strains.
+New variant COVID-19 strains identified as the Alpha (B.1.1.7), Beta (B.1.351), Gamma (P.1) and Delta (B.1.617) have been classified as Variants of Concern because they appear to spread more easily than other strains.
 They have since spread to many other countries around the world, including Canada.
-The first case of a Variant of Concern in Alberta was the UK strain, which was identified by lab testing on Dec.
+The first case of a Variant of Concern in Alberta was the B.1.1.7 strain, which was identified by lab testing on Dec.
 25, 2020.

 All of Alberta’s COVID-19 testing methods are capable of detecting all known strains of the virus, but additional testing of positive cases is required to identify whether a patient is infected with a specific variant.
 APL has developed its own PCR tests that are used to screen ;positive test results for Variants of Concern.
 In addition, hundreds of selected samples are subject to full genome sequencing each week, to monitor for new mutations.
 Variant cases of COVID-19 are publicly reported by Alberta Health.